timebertt/talk-credentials-rotation/content/03-static-credentials.md

 - must be disruption-free
 - must be minimal-ops

----
+vvv

 ## Solution

-rotation in two phases
+rotation in two steps

 1. issue new credentials, accept both old and new
 2. invalidate old credentials